What is an archipelago? [#962]

 *** Choose the correct option to show answer.
 (Choose the correct option to show answer.)
 Need help

 Q10.
-What is the capital of Oman?
+What is the approximate length of Himalayan range?

 Q10.
-What is the capital of Oman?
+What is the approximate length of Himalayan range?

 *** Choose the correct option to show answer.
 (Choose the correct option to show answer.)
 Need help